alexzhang1030/swc-plugin-vue-macros-define-render/README.md

-# define render macros by swc
+# define render macro by swc

 from